The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 0.999876590779019

-If we extend the interval much farther, the result is slightly great than 1, but that’s because we’re approximating the area numerically.
+If we extend the interval much farther, the result is slightly greater than 1, but that’s because we’re approximating the area numerically.
 Mathematically, it is exactly 1, as we can confirm using the exponential CDF.

 from thinkstats import exponential_cdf